rob-blackbourn/jetblack-js-date/manual/guide/getting-started.md

 ## Convenience Methods

-The library provides the usual convenience methods (e.g. `addDays`, `startOfDay`, etc.), but with the addition of an optional timezone.
+The library provides the usual convenience methods (e.g. `addDays`, `startOfDay`, etc.), but with the addition of a timezone where necessary.

 ```js
 import { startOfToday, tzLocal, tzUtc } from '@jetblack/date'